BeamNG/Blender-JBeam-Editor/docs/user/user_docs.md

     ![](usage_import.png)

-3. A *Choose JBeam* UI will popup which prompts you to select the part(s) you want to import into Blender.
+2. A *Choose JBeam* UI will popup which prompts you to select the part(s) you want to import into Blender.
 You can either choose a single part to import using the dropdown menu, or you can tick the *Import All Parts* checkbox to import all the parts.
 I chose to import a single part called *square_donut*.
 Press the *OK* button to import the part(s).

     ![](usage_dropdown_parts.png)

-4. The JBeam parts should be imported now and you should see Blender meshes that look like JBeam structures.
-The JBeam parts are represented by a Blender mesh, where the vertices are the JBeam nodes, the edges are the JBeam beams, and the faces are the JBeam collision triangles.
-You should see node names next to the vertices (nodes). **From now on, I will only speak in JBeam terms (nodes, beams, collision triangles, etc.)**.
+3. Wait a second or two and the JBeam part(s) will be imported!

     ![](usage_imported.png)

-We are ready to start editing JBeam parts!
-For the most part, if you know how to use Blender, editing a JBeam part is just like editing a regular mesh.
-For example, moving a node is exactly the same as moving a regular vertex.
-The same applies for adding and deleting a node as well, although renaming a node is something unique to JBeam.

 <br>

 #### Importing a Vehicle to Edit
 Or you can import a full vehicle!
-This requires you need to extract the JBeam files and .pc files from BeamNG.drive's game installation folder so you can actually load in the vehicle.
+Initially, this requires you need to extract the JBeam files and .pc files from BeamNG.drive's game installation folder so you can actually load in the vehicle.

 1. Run the jbeam_pc_files_extractor.bat script (make sure Python is installed) to extract the .jbeam files and .pc files from the BeamNG.drive's installation folder.
 You'll be prompted to choose the *\content\vehicles* folder located in the game installation folder (e.g. *C:\Program Files (x86)\Steam\steamapps\common\BeamNG.drive\content\vehicles*).
 Then choose the folder to export the files to, and you can pick any folder.
     ![](usage_extractor_1.png)